llegomark/randommusings/src/pages/about.md

 ![Mark](https://llego.dev/assets/SS6V8tptipaeTw27R8mXAUd.jpg)

+## Hello!
+Welcome

-Hello!
-Welcome to my world.
-I'm Mark Anthony Llego, a seasoned ['freelance software engineer'](https://github.com/llegomark) at the ['crossroads of coding and living'](https://llego.dev/posts/strumming-strings-survival-freelancers-echo-gallows-pole/).
-I've channeled my long-standing fascination with artificial intelligence, specifically in natural language processing and large language models, into a career dedicated to creating intelligent solutions poised to reshape our daily experiences.
+You've landed in my world, and I am Mark Anthony Llego, standing at the exciting crossroads of coding and life.
+I am a freelance software engineer, blending my passion for artificial intelligence, specifically natural language processing, and large language models into a career aimed at transforming everyday experiences.

-Skilled in Python and JavaScript, I develop innovative applications powered by the might of machine learning and neural networks.
-Utilizing modern web development frameworks and implementing SEO best practices, I stride confidently at the forefront of the software universe, pushing its boundaries.

-Syncing my strides with the dynamic evolution of technology, I immerse myself in the latest breakthroughs in AI-related fields.
-My broad experience with natural language processing, image and speech recognition, and various AI-driven applications underline my commitment and curiosity in this expansive domain.
+## On Professional Front

+- Skilled in an array of programming languages, including Python, JavaScript, TypeScript, and HTML5, I've honed the skills to develop smart, data-intensive applications.
+- Utilizing libraries and frameworks like React.js, Redux, Next.js, Node.js, ExpressJS, Django, and Flask, I have the versatility to craft varied web applications, each tailored to its unique requirements.
+- My experience with database management ranges from SQL-based systems, such as SQLite and MySQL, to NoSQL solutions like MongoDB and Firebase, enabling the handling of diverse data structures.
+- I work comfortably with machine learning libraries such as PyTorch and Scikit-Learn, bringing innovative solutions in Machine Learning, Deep Learning, and Natural Language Processing to life.
+- Adept at deploying CSS preprocessors like SASS, and utility-first CSS frameworks like Tailwind CSS, I shape aesthetic and responsive web designs.
+- Applying SEO best practices and speed enhancement techniques, my proficiency with WordPress and hosting services like Google Cloud ensure optimized visibility and user experience.
+- Experienced with Jupyter Notebook and Google Colab, I create and share documents that contain live code, visualizations and narrative text - essential for data cleaning and transformation, numerical simulations, statistical modeling, and machine learning.
+- Familiar with Git for version control, I streamline processes and collaborations, maintaining high efficiency in my workflow.
+- Proficient in developing and maintaining APIs, paving the way for seamless integration and communication between different software components.
+- Acquainted with cloud services such as AWS, Google Cloud, and Azure, I manage large datasets, efficiently deploying models in alignment with the rapidly evolving tech sphere.
+- Securing and optimizing performance of websites using Cloudflare, my sites consistently secure high-ranking search results.

+## A Window To My Mind

-But there's more to me than code and algorithms.
-My blog reveals a vivid kaleidoscope of my thoughts, insights, and adventures.
-It's a platform where I paint a vibrant joie de vivre, sprinkled with wit and humor.
-Fasten your seatbelts, as we embark on an unpredictable journey across the whimsical and intriguing landscape of my mind!
+But hey, I'm more than just code and algorithms!
+My blog is a canvas where I share my thoughts, adventures, sprinkled with wit and humour.

+## Beyond Coding

-Beyond the digital realm, I unplug to delve into the virtual world of Ragnarok M: Eternal Love, a different kind of passion tracing back to my high school days.
-An ardent supporter of former Vice President Maria Leonor "Leni" Gerona Robredo, I stand by her forward-looking vision for our nation.
+Stepping beyound the realm of bits and bytes, I am drawn to the virtual world of Ragnarok M: Eternal Love.
+Further, my heart beats for the forward-looking vision of former Vice President Maria Leonor “Leni” Gerona Robredo.

+## My Pride and Joy

-Above all, my most cherished roles are those of a father to my wonderful children, Desmond Grey and Argi Denise, and supportive husband to my wife, Arlene.
-Balancing the wonders of tech, the ['allure of gaming'](https://llego.dev/posts/kidrock-only-god-knows-why/), personal advocacy, and the warmth of family, my story is about bridging different worlds.
+Amidst all the techno frenzy, I take immense pride in being a father to my wonderful children, Desmond Grey and Argi Denise, and a supportive husband to my wife, Arlene.

+## Welcome Aboard

-So, welcome to my shared universe of technology, personal musings, and a heartwarming familial journey.
-A space where technical expertise, whimsical thoughts, and a fulfilling personal journey converge to create a truly unique experience.
+So here's to a joint voyage that weaves together technology, whimsical thoughts, and heartwarming family tales, stages where technical expertise, fanciful notions, and a fulfilling personal life intersect.

-## Proactively Protecting Privacy: Access to My Professional Documents
+## Protecting Privacy & Open to Opportunities

-Hello there,

-I appreciate your interest in learning more about me and my professional accomplishments.
-As someone who honors privacy and digital footprint, please understand that my resume and portfolio are not publicly accessible.

-I believe in being judicious when sharing aspects of my personal life online, limiting it to only provide a modest glimpse.
-My portfolio, carefully crafted to best demonstrate my skills, abilities, and experiences, is shared exclusively with companies and employers to whom I personally apply.
-This intentionality is mirrored in my philosophy of working with a focused, personalized approach in each professional endeavor I partake in.

-Rest assured, I am more than willing to provide you with these requested materials should the right opportunity of collaboration arise.

-Thank you once again for expressing interest in my work.
-If you find my approach aligns with yours, I am only one conversation away from revealing my professional persona in more detail.

-Best Regards,

-Mark
+While I highly regard privacy and maintain a sensible digital footprint, I understand the importance of accessibility when it comes to professional engagements.
+Therefore, while my resume and portfolio aren't publicly accessible, they are readily shared with interested parties aligned with potential opportunities.

+In addition to my regular pursuits, I'm also available for freelance projects.
+If you're interested in collaborating or need expert assistance with your project, feel free to reach out!
+You can easily contact me via email at [markllego@gmail.com](mailto:markllego@gmail.com).
+Looking forward to the possibility of working together to create intelligent, innovative solutions.

+## Pricing for Freelance Services

+Understanding the value of transparent pricing, I provide an estimated range for my freelance services.
+The rates are flexible and depend on the project scope, complexity, and timeline.

+- **Basic Projects**: Starting from Php 1,200.00 per hour/project.
+Ideal for smaller tasks such as fixing bugs, adding new features to existing projects, or small-scale web development.
+- **Intermediate Projects**: Starting from Php 2,300.00 per hour/project.
+Suited for more complex tasks, including full-stack web development, AI model development, and larger bug fixes.
+- **Advanced Projects**: Starting from Php 4,000.00 per hour/project.
+Perfect for extensive projects that require a deep dive into advanced AI model development, intricate full-stack web application development, or large-scale optimization tasks.

+Please note that these prices are only baseline estimates.
+For precise quotes tailored to your specific needs, please get in touch at [markllego@gmail.com](mailto:markllego@gmail.com).